googleinterns/jepsen-on-spanner/README.md

 - `main.py` contains the driver for the whole testing framework
 - `generate_keys.py` contains a helper program to generate multiple keys of large size; can be used for stress testing
-- `test-config.json` contains configurations for running the tests
+- `test-config.json` contains configurations for running the tests, such as ratio between types of operations
 - `init.csv` contains the initial key value pairs

  ## Credit